coolBill223/Scheduling-Solar-DeepLearning/readme.md

 ## Author
-Developed by Zhirui (Bill) Zhou
+Developed by Zhirui (Bill) Zhou.
-University of Virginia
+University of Virginia.
 School of Engineering and Applied Science